Weak Convergence and Optimal Tuning of the Reversible Jump Algorithm: Introduction

 A flaw of MH algorithms is that they do not allow subspace switches, i.e.\ switching from the parameter space of a model to that of another model.
 This gap was corrected by \cite{green1995reversible} with the introduction of the reversible jump (RJ) algorithm.
 This method has a tremendous potential because of its capability to deliver information on both the ``good'' models and their parameters from a single output.
 For instance, \cite{richardson1997bayesian} used it to estimate the number of components of mixtures, and their parameters, simultaneously.
-The price to pay is that many functions have to be specified in order to implement this algorithm.
+The price to pay is that the proposal kernel that has to be specified in order to implement this algorithm is much more complicated.
 In this paper, we study the RJ algorithm in the same mindset as \cite{roberts1997weak}; we aim at providing guidelines to users and open new research directions towards an automatic RJ algorithm.